 A UG is similar to a GmbH, but you don’t need €12,500 to start.
 You can start your company with just €1000.
 That’s why a UG is often referred to as a “mini GmbH”.

-AT the end of the day, a UG is great for very, very beginners.
+At the end of the day, a UG is great for very, very beginners.
 By using the UG label, people will know there’s no money in the company.
 You have the appearance of being a valid business, but you also come across as less trustworthy.
 Just something to keep in mind.

 Fun fact: Your GmbH can be European-wide